This post was most recently updated on December 23rd, 2022

 CPSE ETF is managed by Nippon India AMC on behalf of the govt of India.

-CPSE ETF stocks portfolio composition list is as below:
+The CPSE ETF stocks portfolio constituents list is as below:

 Bharat Electronics Ltd. | Industrial Electronics | 8.53% |